MarquisPierre/mmp200/assignments/app-pitch.md

 1. Explain how your app will help with the problem or task
 1. List current websites or apps that would be close competitors
 1. Explain why your app will be better than the competitors
-1. Draw a storyboard that describes user flow
+1. Draw (with pencil on paper) a storyboard that describes user flow

+**Deliverables:**
-**Deliverable:** a power point presentation that include slides for each of the above point
+- PowerPoint presentation that include slides for each of the six points above.
+Include clear scans of your storyboard.
+- Class Presentation